Chicago Cubs State Of The Union: Fall 2013

 Like us on Facebook here

 Posted on December 11, 2013, in MLB Teams State Of the Unions and tagged @robmvillarreal on twitter, albert almora, anthony rizzo, aramis ramirez, Arismendy Alcantara, Brett Jackson, Brian Bogusevic, carlos villanueva, Darwin Barney, david Dejesus, Donnie Murphy, edwin jackson, george kottaras, goose gossage, Greg Maddux, Ian Stewart, Javier Baez, jed hoyer, jeff samardzija, jorge soler, josh vitters, junior lake, kerry wood, kris bryant, luis valbuena, nate schierholtz, Pierce Johnson, rich renteria, rick sutcliffe, robert villarreal, ryan Sweeney, starlin castro, theo epstein, tom ricketts, travis wood, wesley wright.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Chicago Cubs State Of The Union: Fall 2013.